 Do spelling mistakes impact my website’s Google rankings?

 Yes, spelling mistakes can have a negative impact on your website rankings in Google.
 Google checks your website for many signals to determine whether it’s a quality web property or not.
 These checks also make sure that your website promotes a positive user experience.
 Spelling mistakes can cause a negative user experience which may lead to lower search rankings.
-This was confirmed by Google’s Matt Cutts.
-The video can be viewed here.
+This was confirmed by Google’s Matt Cutts on your YouTube channel.

 This is not the only factor that Google uses to rank a website, but one of many quality checks that Google uses.
 Google’s recent “Panda” algorithm updates show that Google considers multiple quality signals when ranking a web page.

 Does my content have spelling mistakes or factual errors?

 Is my content mass produced, duplicated, or seen across a large network of sites?

 Is my content edited well, or is it rushed and/or sloppy?